raspberrypilearning/green-goals/en/step_10.md

 If you have been following the [Environment](https://projects.raspberrypi.org/en/pathways/environment) projects, then try out the project [Plant trees](https://projects.raspberrypi.org/en/projects/plant-trees).

 Did you enjoy the project?
 Have you spotted a mistake?
-Please click the **Send feedback** button below and let us know! a mistake?
+Please click the **Send feedback** button below and let us know!